 Since 2017, we have implemented efficiency and cost-savings initiatives intended to stabilize our business operations and return to growth.
 These efficiency initiatives have included targeted workforce reductions, optimizing our facilities, and reducing excess space.
-In connection with the COVID-19 pandemic, we have begun implementing reductions in our operating expense structure, including implementing enterprise-wide salary reductions and constrained hiring until our business returns to more normal volumes.
+In response to the COVID-19 pandemic, we initiated a range of additional actions aimed at temporarily reducing our operating expenses and preserving liquidity.
+These actions included implementing temporary enterprise-wide salary reductions of 20% for employees at or above the 'director' level and 10% for all others, temporarily reducing our board members' cash retainers by 20%, and constraining hiring.
+As of the date of this filing, we have restored all salaries and board member retainers to prior levels, but 2020 merit-based salary increases have been delayed pending a clearer view of our projected revenue for 2020.
 Further actions such as these may be required on an ongoing basis to preserve liquidity and optimize our organization.
 For example, we may need to decrease or defer capital expenditures and development activities or implement further operating expense reduction measures.
 The implementation of these further efficiency and cost-savings initiatives could impair our ability to invest in developing, marketing and selling new and existing products, be disruptive to our operations, make it difficult to attract or retain employees, result in higher than anticipated charges, divert the attention of management, result in a loss of accumulated knowledge, impact our customer and supplier relationships, and otherwise adversely affect our results of operations and financial condition.
 In addition, our ability to complete our efficiency and cost-savings initiatives and achieve the anticipated benefits within the expected time frame is subject to estimates and assumptions and may vary materially from our expectations, including as a result of factors that are beyond our control.
-Furthermore, our efforts to grow our business and become profitable may not be successful.
+Furthermore, our efforts to grow our business and become profitable may n